A Mechanistic Analysis of Transformers for Dynamical Systems: Linear Dynamical Systems

 \paragraph{Results and Observations}

-\textbf{Case 1: Full Displacement Observation (Input Sequence Length = 4).} With both displacement channels available, the Transformer successfully identifies the two inherent modal frequencies of the system.
-As shown in Figure~\ref{fig:2D_modal_spectra}(a), the spectral analysis of the predicted sequences exhibits distinct peaks at 4.1~Hz and 9.5~Hz, closely matching the analytical modal frequencies.
+\emph{Case 1: Full Displacement Observation ($n=3$ input tokens).} With both displacement channels available, the Transformer successfully identifies the two inherent modal frequencies of the system.
+In the first panel of Figure~\ref{fig:2D_spectrum} we can observe that the spectral analysis of the predicted sequences exhibits distinct peaks at 4.1~Hz and 9.5~Hz, closely matching the analytical modal frequencies.
+The corresponding time-domain trajectories in Figure~\ref{fig:2D_case1} further show that the model accurately predicts the responses of both DOFs.
 This confirms that the attention mechanism can approximate the underlying coupled dynamics when complete state information is available.
 The recovery of the correct modal frequencies indicates that the attention-induced linear recurrence implicitly approximates the underlying state evolution operator.
-For linear systems, modal frequencies are directly linked to the eigenvalues of the discrete-time state transition matrix $\boldsymbol{\Lambda}_t$.
+For linear systems, modal frequencies are directly linked to the eigenvalues of the discrete-time state transition matrix.

-\textbf{Case 2: Partial Displacement Observation (Input Sequence Length = 4).} When only $x_1(t)$ is observed, the Transformer fails to reconstruct the coupled modal structure.
-As shown in Figure~\ref{fig:2D_modal_spectra}(b), the resulting spectral density is dominated by a low-frequency component and lacks distinct peaks at the true modal frequencies.
+\emph{Case 2: Partial Displacement Observation ($n=3$ input tokens).} When only $x_1(t)$ is observed, the Transformer fails to reconstruct the coupled modal structure.
+As shown in the second panel of Figure~\ref{fig:2D_spectrum}, the resulting spectral density is dominated by a low-frequency component and lacks distinct peaks at the true modal frequencies.
+The time-domain comparison in Figure~\ref{fig:2D_case2} shows the same failure mode: the predicted trajectory deviates from the true response, indicating that the model does not adequately capture the underlying dynamics.
 This degradation arises because the model no longer receives spatial coupling information through $x_2(t)$, while the short temporal context prevents it from inferring intermodal interactions from temporal correlations alone.
 In essence, partial observability \textit{combined with limited temporal context} yields insufficient information for the attention mechanism to reconstruct the effective state needed to represent intermodal coupling.